lukeed/premove/readme.md

 ## Related

 - [totalist](https://github.com/lukeed/totalist) - A tiny (195B to 224B) utility to recursively list all (total) files in a directory
-- [mk-dirs](https://github.com/lukeed/mk-dirs) - A tiny (420B) utility to make a directory and its parents, recursively
+- [mk-dirs](https://github.com/lukeed/mk-dirs) - A tiny (381B to 419B) utility to make a directory and its parents, recursively
 - [escalade](https://github.com/lukeed/escalade) - A tiny (183B) and fast utility to ascend parent directories